dsp-uga/DSP-Final-Santanader-Recommendation/README.md

 # Approach
 We tried three approach which are as follows:
 ### xgboast

+XGBoost is an implementation of gradient boosted decision trees designed for speed and performance.
+XGBoost dominates structured or tabular datasets on classification and regression predictive modeling problems.
+It has recently been dominating applied machine learning and Kaggle competitions for structured or tabular data.

 ### Sigular valued decompositions:

 SVD in the context of recommendation systems is used as a collaborative filtering (CF) algorithm.
 SVD is a matrix factorization technique that is usually used to reduce the number of features of a data set by reducing space dimensions from N to K where K < N. (for more details)[Click Here](https://medium.com/@m_n_malaeb/singular-value-decomposition-svd-in-recommender-systems-for-non-math-statistics-programming-4a622de653e9)